 Donohue trekked to Saigon a few weeks later to catch a flight to Manila to board his ship back to New York.
 The Vietcong had overrun Saigon as part of the Tet Offensive, however, and were gunning people down in front of the U.S. embassy.
 Remarkably, the unarmed civilian made it out alive — and back to Doc Fiddler’s.

-Donohue returned a changed man and found himself agreeing with the Vietnam war protests he had admonished just a couple of months earlier.
-He realized the state department had lied about winning the war, and wanted his friends to return home safely.
+Chick Donohue returned a changed man and found himself agreeing with the Vietnam war protests he had admonished just a couple of months earlier.
+He realized the American government had lied about winning the war, and wanted his friends to return home safely.
 Fortunately, all four of them did — and have beers with Donohue to this day.

 “He came through at a time when society didn’t want us and the protesters were on us,” said Collins.
 “But that’s Chickie.
 He’s one of the nicest but craziest guys you ever want to meet.”